IrascibleBasil/pharis-mod-list/modlist.md

 - **Tamriel Data (HD)**
 	- [x] Core

+Not recognized as a bain by MO2 because of the file patcher; Right click on **Core** and select **Set as <data files directory\>**.

 If the devs of these projects got a nickel for every time someone forgot to register their BSAs they would have bought Bethesda and made Elder Scrolls VII by now.

 **[OpenMW]** Add the following lines to your `openmw.cfg`
 ```